 New Orleans is a beautiful, historic city with a storied past.
 Visitors from all over the world come to this gracious town, which reflects the elegance of the antebellum era.
 There are so many attractions, it's hard to tell where to start.
-We've highlighted a few of our favorites that are easy to get to from your Wyndham New Orleans - French Quarter hotel.
-From shopping at the French Market to taking a charming family-friendly riverboat cruise down the Mississippi, to getting closer than you ever dreamed you would to the spectacular Mardi Gras parade floats, to cheering on the Saints at the Mercedes-Benz Superdome, these are just a few ways New Orleans keeps the good times rolling at our hotel near Jackson Square in New Orleans.
+We've highlighted a few of our favorites that are easy to get to from our hotel near the Mercedes Benz Superdome.
+From shopping at the French Market to taking a charming family-friendly riverboat cruise down the Mississippi, to getting closer than you ever dreamed you would to the spectacular Mardi Gras parade floats, to cheering on the Saints at the Mercedes-Benz Superdome, these are just a few ways to keep the good times rolling at our hotel near Jackson Square in New Orleans.

 The lifeblood of New Orleans pumps through this romantic, historic and iconic neighborhood that never shuts down.
 Revel in the convenience of staying close to the action as you step out of the hotel and into a whole new world.
 Grab a drink and stroll around while people watching, window shopping and taking in all the sights and sounds unlike anywhere else.
 Working up an appetite is easy with so many local exotic choices, like authentic gumbo, alligator sauce picante, crawfish etouffée and jambalaya.
 The fun never ends!